Bhavani Fonseka

 Bhavani Fonseka is a constitutional lawyer and a prominent human rights lawyer and activist in Sri Lanka.
-She is a researcher and Attorney at Law in the Centre for Policy Alternatives.
+She is a researcher and attorney at law in the Centre for Policy Alternatives.
 She is a member of the policy committee of Human Rights Watch.
+She is a member of the Subcommittee on Business and Human Rights at the Human Rights Commission of Sri Lanka and was involved in the drafting of the first guideline on business and human rights in Sri Lanka.

 She was an advisor to the Consultation Task-force on human Rights and member to formulate the National Human Rights Action Plan in Sri Lanka.
 She is counsel in cases in the Supreme Court of Sri Lanka.
-She did her bachelor's degree in law from the University of Bristol and her masters in law from the Denver University and masters in public administration from Harvard University.